Gray Barker: Opinions on the paranormal

 Though his books advocated the existence of UFOs and extraterrestrials, Barker was privately skeptical of the paranormal.
 His sister Blanch explained that Barker only wrote the books for the money, and his friend James W. Moseley said Barker "pretty much took all of UFOlogy as a joke".
 In a letter to John C. Sherwood, who had submitted materials to Saucerian Books as a teenager, Barker referred to his paranormal writings as his "kookie books".

 Barker occasionally engaged in deliberate hoaxes to deceive UFO enthusiasts.
 In 1957, for example, Barker and Moseley wrote a fake letter (signed "R.E.
-Straith") to self-claimed "contactee" George Adamski, telling Adamski that the United States Department of State was pleased with Adamski's research into UFOs.
+Straith") to self-claimed UFO "contactee" George Adamski, telling Adamski that the United States Department of State was pleased with Adamski's research into UFOs.
 The letter was written on State Department stationery, and Barker himself described it as "one of the great unsolved mysteries of the UFO field" in his 1967 Book of Adamski.

 According to Sherwood's Skeptical Inquirer article "Gray Barker: My Friend, the Myth-Maker", there may have been "a grain of truth" to Barker's writings on the Men in Black, in that the United States Air Force and other government agencies did attempt to discourage public interest in UFOs during the 1950s.
 However, Barker is thought to have greatly embellished the facts of the situation.
 In the same Skeptical Inquirer article, Sherwood revealed that, in the late 1960s, he and Barker collaborated on a brief fictional notice alluding to the Men in Black, which was published as fact first in Raymond A. Palmer's Flying Saucers magazine and some of Barker's own publications.
 In the story, Sherwood (writing as "Dr. Richard H. Pratt") claimed he was ordered to silence by the "blackmen" after learning that UFOs were time-travelling vehicles.
 Barker later wrote to Sherwood, "Evidently the fans swallowed this one with a gulp."